| Trait | Info |

 Don’t let Redcap’s stunning appearance fool you; they are not the friendliest chickens.
 However, they are not that aggressive either, but, unfortunately, they are very loud birds.
 While these chickens adapt to many climates, they thrive in warmer weather and need a toasty coop for those cold winter nights.
 In addition, redcaps are lively and active, so they need a lot of space.
 They are excellent free-range birds because of their restless and curious nature.

 Unfortunately, redcap hens are not good mothers, as they are not broody and unenthusiastic about sitting on their eggs.
-Therefore, breeders must buy incubators or use broody hens from the flock.
+Therefore, breeders must buy incubators or use other broody hens from the flock.
 While they might be aloof, they can exhibit friendly behavior towards humans when socialized properly.

 Redcaps generally get along with other chicken breeds as long as they are introduced at a young age.
 In addition, they are good fliers, and owners need to have high fences to prevent them from escaping.

-Redcap Chicken Diet
+Diet

-Redcap Chicken Predators and Threats
+Predators and Threats

 Redcap chickens can fall prey to many predators like foxes, weasels, mountain lions, leopards, birds of prey, and even domesticated pets.
-However most dogs and cats will ignore them, but it’s best to always supervise any interaction.
+However, most dogs and cats will ignore them, but it’s best to always supervise any interaction.
 If you are worried about predators, call your local animal shelter, zoo, animal control, or vet to find out what predators are in your area.

-Redcap Chicken Reproduction, Babies, and Lifespan
+Reproduction, Babies, and Lifespan

 Even though they have red earlobes, redcaps lay white-shelled eggs, which is strange because a chicken’s egg is usually the same color as its earlobes.
 Furthermore, they can lay between 150 to 200 eggs annually, producing eggs for many years.
-This means they lay up to eggs per week, and they take 21 days to hatch.
+This means they lay up to four eggs per week, and they take 21 days to hatch.

 Once the redcap chicks hatch, they are yellow with a dark stripe down their backs and some black on their heads.
 It takes adults two to three years to fully develop color patterns and combs.
-Lastly, these chickens have relatively long lifespans.
-They can live up to 10 years old.

-Redcap Chicken Population
+Population

 There is no data available on the redcap chicken’s population size, but because they are listed as Critical by the American Livestock Conservancy, there are less than 500 individuals in the USA and under 1000 redcaps worldwide.